kociumba/kompound/tree/README.md

 This odin package contains a fully polymorphic binary tree written in pure odin.

-The tree itself is very simple and consists of a sincle `node(T)` struct, but there are quite a few utility and general convinience functions.
+The tree itself is very simple and consists of a single `node(T)` struct, but there are quite a few utility and general convenience functions.

+> [!CAUTION]
+> The tree is allocated on the heap, so not calling `destroy_node` will leak memory, but this also means that a tree can be global.

 Simple usage looks something like: